Black catbird: Breeding

 Little is known about the breeding biology of the black catbird.
 Its breeding season appears to run from spring through summer; nest building was observed in Belize in early May, and small young were found in a nest in Mexico in mid-August.
 The nest, an open cup of twigs lined with rootlets and other fine material, is placed low in a dense bush or small tree.
 The female lays two greenish-blue eggs.
 However, details of nest-building, incubation times, parental care, fledging periods and number of broods are unknown.

 Conservation and threats

 The range of the black catbird is small and dwindling further due to habitat loss.
 In 2008, the world population was estimated to be less than 50,000 and decreasing.
-Due to the speed of its decline, which is reported to have been "precipitous" on Caye Caulker between 2003 and 2008, the International Union for Conservation of Nature has assessed the species as near threatened.
+Despite steep declines in some areas, (reported to have been "precipitous" on Caye Caulker between 2003 and 2008, for instance) and continuing declines overall, the International Union for Conservation of Nature reassessed the species from near threatened to least concern in 2022.
 The late 20th century arrival of the shiny cowbird, a brood parasite, into the Yucatán may cause problems for the black catbird as (based on past host choices) the catbird may become a target of the cowbird.